If You’re Not Following These Rules, You’re an Easy Target for Scammers

 Stay up to date

 Install anti-virus software on your computer and keep it updated.
 Use the latest version of your web browser.
 Install security patches and software updates as soon as they are ready to install.
-These are the 8 Facebook scams you still keep falling for.
+Here’s what can happen if you ignore those “update” warnings on your computer.

 Beware of fake online sweepstakes and contests